 Over 100 volunteers and 20 supporting organizations worked together to meet GUINNESS WORLD RECORDS requirements.
-Although record-breaking participation was achieved, gaps in the lines during the official aerial (i.e., one-minute hold) ultimately caused Lake St. Clair from bringing home the title.
+Although record-breaking participation was achieved, gaps in the lines during the official aerial (i.e., one-minute hold) ultimately caused the title from being awarded to Lake St. Clair.
 Despite the unsuccessful attempt, the local boating community showed the world its ability to come together for good causes.

-"I've had the honor to serve this incredible country most of my life, and I was privileged to serve the community through this event.
+"I've had the honor to serve this incredible country most of my life with the U.S. Marine Corps, and I was privileged to serve the community through this event.
 Thank you for the opportunity!" -Mike, Raft-Off 2018 GUINNESS WORLD RECORDS coordinator and NautiBuoy Commodore

 Raft-Off 2018: A GUINNESS WORLD RECORDS® Official Attempt for the Largest Boat Tie-up

 NautiBuoy℠ (event organizer) brings awareness to Lake St. Clair through safely and officially setting a new GUINNESS WORLD RECORDS title for the Largest boat tie-up in Lake St. Clair’s Muscamoot Bay (Michigan), a popular tie-up spot inaccessible by land, in accordance with guidelines established by GUINNESS WORLD RECORDS.
 Raft-Off, a tie-up tradition that has been occurring since the original attempt in 2004 is on 11 August 2018 this year.